 Try to picture it!

-This explains why the question “where do you see yourself in 10 years?” or “what do you want to be in life?” require visually-based answers.
+This explains why the question “Where do you see yourself in 10 years?” or “What do you want to be in life?” requires visually-based answers.
 It also explains why people who can’t picture themselves in the future have a harder time knowing what they want from life or want to do with theirs.
-But why don’t we get them right?

 Why Don’t We Get Goal-setting Vision Boards Right?